-Using K3 Utility (or KX3 Utility) to Test Commands
+Using K3/KX3/KX2 Utility to Test Commands

-The Command Tester screen of the K3 Utility and KX3 Utility PC application can be used to try individual control commands.
+The Command Tester screen of the K3/KX3/KX2 Utility PC application can be used to try individual control commands.
 You can even save useful commands (or strings of commands) as named macros for later use.
 A subset of these macros can be stored in the radio's EEPROM memory, where they can be assigned to programmable function switches.
 See the Command Examples section (page 5).